You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

-Because, the main reason people engage in content marketing is because they want to build an audience who’ll most likely become fans.
-And possibly, paying clients.
+Because, the main reason people engage in content marketing is to build an audience who’ll most likely become fans.
+And then over time, paying clients.

-I mean this is why 95 percent of bloggers give up and abandon their blogs after a very short while.
+This is the sad reality.
+And the main reason why 95 percent of bloggers give up and abandon their blogs after a very short while.

-In this post you’re going to find out why most marketers, freelancers and small businesses fail to build any audience after blogging for a long time.
+You don’t have to get the same miserable results like the top 95 percent.
+So, in this post I’ll be sharing with the top reasons why most marketers, freelancers and small businesses fail to build any audience after creating content for a long time.

-And you’ll also learn how to avoid these mistakes and really build an audience for your business through content marketing…
+And you’ll also learn in the following paragraphs, how to avoid these mistakes and get to build an audience for your business through content marketing…

 No Well Defined Audience

-The number one reason content marketing is not attracting client to your business is because you don’t have an audience.
+The number one reason content marketing is not attracting client to your business is because you don’t have a well defined audience.

 And this is due to the fact that you don’t even know who should be in your audience.
 Or who shouldn’t.

-So, you write for everyone.
-And writing for everyone technically means writing for no one.
+So, you create content for everyone.
+And crating content for everyone technically means creating for no one.
 For this reason, no one really cares about the stuff you create.

 And after spending the whole time writing great content, you find little to no engagement and then it becomes very disappointing.